 Mission

-Accounting workflows are highly repeatable processes yet many firms don’t do a good job of standardising them.
-Karbon is the perfect tool to do this, so Karbon’s Marketing team set out to create a free marketplace of workflow templates and processes for accounting firms to implement across their teams.
+Karbon is a practice management system accounting firms use to work and collaborate.
+Our small but mighty Marketing team set out to create a free marketplace of common operating processes for accounting firms to implement across their teams.

 Impact